 Do Christians and Muslims worship the same God?
-Third in a series: Third in a series
+Third in a series

 In late 2003 President Bush said, in response to a reporter's question, that he believed Muslims and Christians "worship the same God."
 The remark sparked criticism from some Christians, who thought Bush was being politically correct but theologically inaccurate.
 For example, Ted Haggard, head of the National Association of Evangelicals, said, "The Christian God encourages freedom, love, forgiveness, prosperity and health.
 The Muslim god appears to value the opposite."

 Do Muslims and Christians worship the same God?
 The question raises a fundamental issue in interfaith discussion, especially for monotheists.
 We asked several scholars to consider the question.
 J. Dudley Woodberry's article is the third in a series.

 In comparing Muslim and Christian beliefs it is helpful to distinguish between 1) the Being to whom we refer and 2) what we understand about the character and actions of that Being in the two faiths.
 As monotheists we both refer to the One and only Creator God, but what we understand about the character and actions of God are significantly different.

 As to the One to whom we refer: when the Qur’an speaks of God, it means the One Creator God of the Bible, the God of Abraham, Ishmael, Isaac and Jacob (2:136).
 To the Jews and Christians the Qur’an says, “We believe in the revelation that has come down to us and that which came down to you; our God and your God are One, and it is to Him that we bow” (29:46).
 Furthermore, it adopted the name for God (“Allah”) that Arabic-speaking Christians and Jews used and still use.